andreitoma8/ERC20-Staking/README.md

 ### Disadvantages of the simple design:
 *see else in deposti function*

-- Users will either:
+- When adding funds on top of a active stake users will either:
-    - Atuomatically compound their rewards when staking on top of their deposit
+    - Atuomatically compound their rewards
-    - Have to claim their rewards and then add new tokens on top of their deposit
+    - Have to claim their rewards and then add new tokens after

+- When withdrawing a specified amount of tokens, users will also automatically withdraw their rewards

 # How to use?